How to use CFTC reports in trading. False breakouts and COT indicator signals

 When entering the market at the very beginning of the trend you can get the best risk-reward ratio and any signals that can help determine the «truth» of a breakout are noteworthy.

-Often to determine false breakouts it is recommended to use vertical volumes, particularly the volume traded in the candle which broke through the key level.
+Often to determine false breakouts it is recommended to use vertical volumes, particularly the volume traded in the candle which broke through the key support and resistance level.
 At the same time, if you consider these volumes in the spot markets (the best example is Forex), you need to understand that most often they have nothing to do with the real information about the contracts traded in this candle.
 These are tick volumes – the number of trades inside the candle.
 Obviously, the position volume can be equal to one or one thousand contracts.
 For this reason, tick volumes are often not applicable in real trading.

 Real volumes are visible in futures markets and traders often use them to assess the probability that a level breakout is false.
 As a rule, this happens quite straightforward.
 For example, if the actual traded volume during the level breakout increases, there is the decision that this breakout is true (by the way, there is no consensus on this question.
 I came across diametrically opposite interpretations in which the growth in volume signals that the breakout is false).